 On average, you can expect to pay $50–$100 for the installation, or even less, depending on the auto shop.
 With that said, if you ask them to add four to five new speakers, an amplifier, subwoofer, and get everything connected, the price for that will be higher, somewhere in the $150–$300 range.
 Dealerships, in turn, will charge north of $350.
 Some work for a fixed price, while others charge hourly.

 The sound system is one of the easiest parts of a car to replace.
 So, if you know your way around wires and have enough spare time (this will take 2–3 hours), you can handle the installation/replacement manually.
 However, if you’re an amateur, it would be better to let a professional install the kit instead.
 Understanding which cables and wires go where can be a daunting task.

-Besides, you’ll have to run them from the amp to the receiver and then plug all the individual speakers.
-Speaking of the cables, it’s very important to get the right length, run them through tiny holes and make sure they’re well-hidden from the naked eye.
+Besides, you’ll have to run them from the amp to the receiver and then plug in all the individual speakers.
+Speaking of the cables, it’s very important to get the right length, run them through tiny holes, and ensure they’re well hidden from the naked eye.
 To get the job done, you’ll need a long list of instruments, too, including a screwdriver, socket wrench, Allen wrench, drill, wire cutters, installation kit, and more.

-As we just learned, audio technicians don’t charge a lot for the installation.
+As we just learned, audio technicians don’t charge much for the installation.
 Therefore, if you’re not on a very tight budget, it might be wise to hire someone to do all the heavy lifting.

 Additional Costs to Anticipate

 If you’re ready to pay a bit extra to improve the sound quality in your car, consider investing in a third-party amplifier and a subwoofer.
 An amplifier will make the audio system significantly louder without distorting the sound output.
 The woofer, in turn, will do an excellent job of making the bass “pop.”
 Plus, you can install a set of mid-range component speakers for more “oomph.”
 Here’s a closer look at the estimated costs: